It is a pleasure to present my annual report.

 THE JOHNNY CARTER POOL PALM BEACH

-The association participated with the Palm Beach surf club and Northern Beaches Council to name the pool at Johnny Carter pool to acknowledge his contribution to Palm Beach particularly in the area of teaching young children to swim.
+The association participated with the Palm Beach Surf Lifesaving Club and Northern Beaches Council to name the pool The Johnny Carter Pool to acknowledge his contribution to Palm Beach – particularly in the area of teaching young children to swim.

-The pools needs some urgent maintenance.
+The pool needs some urgent maintenance.
 The council are supposed to clean the pool once a week in summer and once every two weeks in winter.

-We have received comments from the uses of the pool that’s the way the pool is being cleaned needs to be improved.
+We have received comments from the users of the pool that the way the pool is being cleaned needs to be improved.

 PAVILIONS AT PALM BEACH AND WHALE BEACH

 Money has been allocated in the council budget to do maintenance on both pavilions.
 We are making enquiries with the council to see when this is going to take place.

 The state of the roads in Whale Beach is causing some concern.
 The council has assured us that there will be some maintenance to Bynya and Surf roads before the end of the financial year.

 The council is constructing a walkway from Manly to Palm Beach.
 The planning is going ahead for the section from Whale Beach to Palm Beach.